 A Washington County Cooperative Library Services (WCCLS) card gives you access to books, audiobooks, magazines, DVDs, Blu-rays, CDs, board games, videogames, ebooks, online databases, and online educational resources.

-To receive a card, you will need to apply in person at the library and bring proof of identification and proof of address.
-The whole process takes only a few minutes.
+To receive a library card, you will need to apply in person at a WCCLS library and bring proof of identification and proof of address.
+Registering only takes only a few minutes.

-Children can get their own library cards.
+Children can also get their own library cards.
 There is no age requirement.
 If a child or teen is accompanied by their parent or legal guardian, staff can use the parent or guardian’s photo ID and proof of address in lieu of the child’s.
-Children and teens can also apply independently at West Slope Library if they have their own photo ID and proof of address; library staff then mail a notice to the parents or guardians.
+Children and teens can also apply independently at West Slope Library if they have their own photo ID and proof of address.

 A WCCLS library card is free if you live in one of the following counties:

 Don’t live in one of the above counties?
 You might still be eligible for a WCCLS card through the Oregon Library Passport Program.
 If your local library participates in the Passport Program, then you can apply for a WCCLS card at any Washington County Library.
 Find out if your local library is a Passport Program participant.